bigseainc/gravityforms-hubspot/readme.txt

 1. HubSpot settings found in Forms > Settings > HubSpot

 == Changelog ==

+= 2.1 =
+* [FIX] Rewrote the caching to not rely on WP Transient API.
+Rolled our own solution.

 = 2.0.4 =
 * [NEW] Added improvements to the HubSpot calls that should solve some Security errors that some users get.